zGRIFFINz/Food-Additives-Browser/README.md

 # Food-Additives-Browser

 **This project is a work in progress.
-In its current state, it contains all features initially planned for it but I want to expand its features as I become more familiar with using Pandas and TKinter.**
+In its current state, it contains all features initially planned but I want to expand its scope as I become more familiar with using Pandas and TKinter.**

 Description: